III: 11, 155-159, LNM 88 (1969)

 IX: 08, 239-245, LNM 465 (1975)

-Un nouveau théorème de projection et de section (General theory of processes)
+Un nouveau théorème de projection et de section (

 Optional section and projection theorems are proved without assuming the ``usual conditions'' on the filtration